New ‘off payroll’ rules will apply from April 2021.

 Changes to the IR35 off-payroll working rules in the private sector originally scheduled for April 2020 were delayed but will now take effect from 6 April 2021.

-The IR35 tax rules that apply to consultants working in the private sector through intermediaries such as personal services companies will change from the new tax year (2020).
+As a result, the IR35 tax rules that apply to consultants working in the private sector through intermediaries such as personal services companies will change from the new tax year (2021).

 The reforms will mean that the qualifying business using such consultants will have new responsibilities for the administration of HMRC related payments and may incur additional costs.

 In summary, where the new IR35 rules apply it will be the responsibility of the end-user client to deduct PAYE and employee National Insurance contributions for the consultant and to pay employer National Insurance contributions on the consultancy fee.

 Why is this happening?